-You'll need to be budgeting the best part of £15,000 for a Fiesta with the 1.0-litre EcoBoost petrol engine we've been looking at here - list price-wise anyway.
+You'll need to be budgeting the best part of £17,000 for a Fiesta with the 1.0-litre EcoBoost petrol engine we've been looking at here - list price-wise anyway.
 As usual, there's a £650 premium to pay if you want the extra flexibility of five doors.
-With this engine, you have to buy in at the 'Zetec' level of trim and at this point in the line-up, this powerplant only comes in its base 100PS form.
+This engine is offered right across the range, starting with the base 'Trend' level of trim and at this point in the line-up, this powerplant only comes in its base 100PS form.
 If you can stretch to plusher 'Titanium' spec, then your dealer will offer you the option of a 125PS version of this unit.
 And this unit comes in a further 140PS state of tune if you can go further and get one of the sporty 'ST-Line' models.
 There's also a Fiesta 'Active' variant that offers SUV styling cues that target the growing Crossover market.
 Whatever your choice, you'll be offered some up-scale equipment options, examples including an openable panoramic glass roof.
 There's sophisticated safety too, including a Pedestrian Detection system that can even prevent collisions at night.
 And 'Active Park Assist' with brake interventions to prevent low-speed collisions when parking hands-free.
 As for standard equipment, even base models get features like air conditioning, Bluetooth, an 'Emergency Assistance' system and a 6-speaker stereo.

 Cost of Ownership

 The Fiesta has always been a bit of a star where running costs are concerned.
 When the engines used to be a bit off the pace, the asking prices were low.
 Now that the Fiesta has some of the most fuel efficient engines in the sector, the list prices of the cars are a little higher - but to compensate, residual values have improved a little in turn.
-The 1.0-litre EcoBoost engine returns some excellent figures with both 100 and 125PS variants returning a stellar 65.7mpg on the combined cycle and registering either 97 or 98g/km.
+There's an mHEV version of this 1.0-litre EcoBoost engine available but even in its conventional form, this unit returns some excellent figures with both 100 and 125PS variants returning a stellar 65.7mpg on the combined cycle and registering either 97 or 98g/km.
 With the 140PS model, the figures are 62.8mpg and 102g/km.
 Insurance premiums and maintenance costs have been kept low by an intelligent approach to manufacturing.
 Bake-hardened steel on the front wings, for example, offers better resistance to low speed bumps and scrapes.
 Headlamps and tail lamps are positioned high, away from potential impacts, while specially shaped 'crash cans' are designed as sacrificial parts, collapsing predictably in an impact to prevent more extensive damage and higher repair bills.

 By Jonathan Crouch

-If youíre looking for a new Ford Fiesta 1.0 EcoBoost 125 Titanium 5dr Petrol Hatchback for sale, youíve come to the right place.
-At Vertu Toyota we donít just have the best Ford Fiesta 1.0 EcoBoost 125 Titanium 5dr Petrol Hatchback deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.
+If you're looking for a new Ford Fiesta 1.0 EcoBoost 125 Titanium 5dr Petrol Hatchback for sale, you've come to the right place.
+At Macklin Motors we don't just have the best Ford Fiesta 1.0 EcoBoost 125 Titanium 5dr Petrol Hatchback deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.

 What are you waiting for?
 Make an enquiry online using the link above or call one of our friendly sales advisors today.